bioidiap/bob.db.base/doc/index.rst

  |project| Database
 ====================

+This package is deprecated!!!
+Please use ``bob.pipelines`` for generic database interfaces instead.

 A |project| db package (or *database*) contains a set of interfaces (API) to programmatically query and access samples and metadata from raw data (usually) stored on disk.
 Because of the growing number of packages of this nature, we